Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 deletedDateTimeThe deletedDateTime attribute indicates the date and time when the user object was deleted, or null if the object has not been deleted.

 deviceCategoryThe deviceCategory attribute is a user-defined attribute set by Intune.
-This attribute automatically adds devices to groups and makes it easier to manage devices.
+This attribute automatically adds devices to groups and makes device management easier.

 deviceIdThe deviceId attribute is the unique identifier that the Azure Device Registration Service assigns to the device when it registers.
 You can use this identifier as an alternate key to reference the device object.
 This attribute supports the $filter with these operators such as eq, ne, not, and startsWith.

-deviceMetadataA device metadata package contains multiple XML documents.
-Each one of the documents explains the various components of the device attributes.
+deviceMetadataA device metadata package contains multiple XML documents, each explaining the various components of the device attributes.

-deviceOwnershipThe deviceOwnership attribute indicates the ownership of the device.
+deviceOwnershipThe deviceOwnership attribute indicates the device’s ownership.
 This attribute is set by Intune.
-The possible values are unknown, company, and personal.
+Possible values are unknown, company, and personal.

 deviceVersionThis attribute indicates the version of the device.

-domainNameThe domainName attribute indicates the on-premises domain name for devices that are joined to Hybrid Azure AD.
+domainNameThe domainName attribute indicates the on-premises domain name for devices joined to Hybrid Entra ID.
 This attribute is set by Intune.

-enrollmentProfileNameThe enrollmentProfileName attribute indicates the enrollment profile that is applied to the device.
+enrollmentProfileNameThe enrollmentProfileName attribute indicates the enrollment profile applied to the device.
 This attribute is set by Intune.
-Examples of enrollment profiles are Apple Device Enrollment Profile, Device enrollment – Corporate device identifiers, and Windows Autopilot profile name.
+Examples of enrollment profiles are Apple Device Enrollment Profile, Device enrollment—Corporate device identifiers, and Windows Autopilot profile name.

-enrollmentTypeThe enrollmentType attribute indicates the enrollment type of the device.
+enrollmentTypeThe enrollmentType attribute indicates the device’s enrollment type.
 This attribute is set by Intune.
-The possible values are: unknown, userEnrollment, deviceEnrollmentManager, appleBulkWithUser, appleBulkWithoutUser, windowsAzureADJoin, windowsBulkUserless, windowsAutoEnrollment, windowsBulkAzureDomainJoin, and windowsCoManagement.
+Possible values are unknown, userEnrollment, deviceEnrollmentManager, appleBulkWithUser, appleBulkWithoutUser, windowsAzureADJoin, windowsBulkUserless, windowsAutoEnrollment, windowsBulkAzureDomainJoin, and windowsCoManagement.

 extensionAttributesThe device has 1-15 extension attributes.
 You cannot select the individual extension attributes and these attributes are stored in the cloud.
-You can set them when you create or update a device object in Azure AD and supports the $filter with these operators such as eq, not, startsWith, and eq on null values.
+You can set them when you create or update a device object in Entra ID and support the $filter with these operators such as eq, not, startsWith, and eq on null values.

-idThe id attribute is the unique identifier for the device.
+idThe id attribute is the device’s unique identifier.
 It is inherited from directoryObject and is a key that cannot be null.
-This attribute is read-only and supports the $filter with these operators such as eq, ne, not, in.
+This attribute is read-only and supports the $filter with operators such as eq, ne, not, and in.

-isCompliantThe isCompliant property indicates whether the device is in compliance with Mobile Device Management (MDM) app.
-The value is “True” if the device is compliant, or “False” if not.
-This can only be updated by Intune for any device OS type or by an approved MDM app for Windows OS devices and supports the $filter with these operators such as eq, ne, not, and in.
+isCompliantThe isCompliant property indicates whether the device is compliant with a Mobile Device Management (MDM) app.
+The value is “True” if the device is compliant or “False” if not.
+This can only be updated by Intune for any device OS type or by an approved MDM app for Windows OS devices.
+It supports the $filter with operators such as eq, ne, not, and in.

-isRootedThe isRooted attribute indicates the device is rooted, if the value is “True“, or jailbroken if the value is “False“.
+isRootedThe isRooted attribute indicates whether the device is rooted if the value is “True” or jailbroken if the value is “False.”
 This value can only be updated by Intune.

-managementTypeThe managementType attribute indicates the management channel of the device.
-This attribute is set by Intune and the value can be one of the following: eas, mdm, easMdm, intuneClient, easIntuneClient, configurationManagerClient, configurationManagerClientMdm, configurationManagerClientMdmEas, unknown, jamf, googleCloudDevicePolicyController.
+managementTypeThe managementType attribute indicates the device’s management channel.
+This attribute is set by Intune, and its value can be one of the following: eas, mdm, easMdm, intuneClient, easIntuneClient, configurationManagerClient, configurationManagerClientMdm, configurationManagerClientMdmEas, unknown, jamf, or googleCloudDevicePolicyController.

 manufacturerThe manufacturer attribute specifies the device manufacturer.
 This is a read-only attribute.